Pterodactyl vs EnderDash for Minecraft server management

 Pterodactyl's architecture assumes a real self-hosted panel and node environment.
 That is fine, but it is more infrastructure to secure.

 EnderDash changes the shape of the problem.
 The control plane is hosted, and the server-side piece is an agent on the target runtime.
+The browser workspace connects over encrypted WebRTC, with relay fallback when needed.
 That means you are not creating a second public admin panel just to manage the server.

 That does not make networking disappear.
 Your game server still needs to be reachable by players.
 It does mean the admin layer follows a different model from a classic self-hosted panel.